Pseudo Little Red Dot: an Active Black Hole Embedded in a Dense and Dusty, Metal-Poor Starburst Galaxy at z=5.96: The source Pseudo-LRD-NOM

 \section{The source {\it Pseudo-LRD-NOM}}

 Our target source appears red and compact in the JWST NIRCam images (Fig.~\ref{fig:stamps}).
 Its red colour is boosted by the presence of a prominent H$\alpha$ line, which we analyse in \S\ref{sec:source}.
-If we subtract from the F444W photometry the flux density excess produced by H$\alpha$ over the continuum, we see that the source could still have a red colour, as we show in Fig.~\ref{fig:obssed}.
+If we subtract from the F444W photometry the flux density excess produced by H$\alpha$ over the continuum, we see that the source has a more moderate red colour, as we show in Fig.~\ref{fig:obssed}.
 We computed the corrected F444W photometry by adding 0.46~mag to the originally measured magnitude.
 This minimum correction corresponds to the lower limit of the total H$\alpha$ rest-frame $\rm EW_0 \gsim 800 \,\AA$ derived from the NIRSpec PRISM spectrum (see \S\ref{sec:source} and Fig.~\ref{fig:spec}), as obtained using the formula provided by \citet{MarmolQ2016}.

-The measured colours are: F150W-F200W =$0.24 \pm 0.09$ and F277W-F444W =$1.31 \pm 0.07$ (before correction for H$\alpha$), changing to F277W-F444W~$\lsim 0.85$ (after correction for H$\alpha$).
-So, formally, the source is classified as an LRD if no H$\alpha$ flux-density excess correction is applied.
-Once the correction is introduced, the resulting upper limit to the (F277W-F444W) colour does not satisfy the LRD-selection criterion proposed by \citet{Kocevski2025}, while it still satisfies the less strict criterion proposed by \citet{kokorev_census_2024}.
+The measured colours are: F150W-F200W =$-0.27 \pm 0.09$ and F277W-F444W =$1.31 \pm 0.07$ (before correction for H$\alpha$), changing to F277W-F444W~$\lsim 0.85$ (after correction for H$\alpha$).
+So, formally, the source would be classified as an LRD if no H$\alpha$ flux-density excess correction were applied, as it has SED slopes $\beta_{\rm UV}^{150-200}=-2.74\pm0.09$ and $\beta_{\rm opt.}^{277-444}=0.62 \pm 0.07$.
+Once the minimum correction for H$\alpha$ is introduced, we get $\beta_{\rm opt.}^{277-444}<-0.30$.
+This means that the source does not satisfy the LRD-selection criterion proposed by \citet{Kocevski2025}, while it would still satisfy the less strict criteria adopted by other authors \citep{kokorev_census_2024,Rinaldi26_jades}.
+Our source would rather be classified as a {\em little blue dot (LBD)} following the criteria proposed by \citet{Brazzini2026}.

 Given the fact that the prominent H$\alpha$ emission line is the main driver of the red (F277W-F444W) colour of our source, we adopt the term `pseudo-LRD' for it.
-Nonetheless, we highlight that, independently of the formal definition, the important point is that our source is very compact and harbours a BLAGN, as LRDs do.
+Nonetheless, we highlight that, independently of the formal definition, the important point is that our source is very compact and harbours a BLAGN, as LRDs and (at least some) LBDs do \citep{MM2026}.